 - Hot environment.
-The hotter the indoor is, the more likely it is for the mold to flourish.
+The hotter the indoors is, the more likely it is for the mold to flourish.

-That means that we have to aware of the temperature of the basement in addition to the relative humidity.
-In the end, you’ll find the commentary for 30%, 40%, 50%, and 60% relative humidity setting.
+That means that we have to be aware of the basement temperature and the relative humidity.
+In the end, you’ll find the commentary for 30%, 40%, 50%, and 60% relative humidity settings.

 What Relative Humidity Dehumidifier Setting Is The Best For Mold Prevention?

 - Below 65%.
-According to Portland State University’s article, citing Canada Mortgage Housing Corporation publication.
+According to Portland State University’s article, citing the Canada Mortgage Housing Corporation publication.